Best Mobile Apps for Claude Code in 2026

 • Requires Nimbalyst desktop as the session host

-• No full code editing (by design — that’s what your desktop is for)
+• No full code editing (by design, your desktop handles that)

 Best for: Developers who use Nimbalyst on desktop and want full mobile visibility and control over their agent sessions.